alielbashir/tf-demo-frontend/README.md

 # tf-demo-frontend
 Sample presentation layer code for the "Enable Continuous Deployment using Azure, Terraform and GitHub" Workshop.
-Adapted from the "Client" repo in https://github.com/microsoft/AspNetCore-React-WebApp
+Adapted from the "Client" directory in https://github.com/microsoft/AspNetCore-React-WebApp